Data Analytics Insights from ABI Research’s 2024 Survey of Manufacturers

 IMPACT

-Research interviews and client inquiry point to three main reasons for data analytics initiatives: 1) to drive efficiency gains, 2) to address for regulatory and compliance requirements, and 3) to support Artificial Intelligence (AI) initiatives (general & generative).
+Research interviews and client inquiry point to three main reasons for data analytics initiatives: 1) to drive efficiency gains, 2) for regulatory and compliance requirements, and 3) to support Artificial Intelligence (AI) initiatives (general & generative).
 Process industry users focus heavily on improving the efficiency of machines to avoid yield loss, while discrete operations are challenged to pay extra attention to product quality root cause analysis throughout tiered production networks.

 Most companies are devising implementation programs for data analytics at the plant manager and Information Technology (IT) levels; however, senior management continues to evaluate suppliers for both production line and equipment-focused analytics applications (e.g., predictive maintenance).